Conduct disorder

-Conduct disorder (CD) is a mental disorder diagnosed in childhood or adolescence that presents itself through a repetitive and persistent pattern of behavior that includes theft, lies, physical violence that may lead to destruction, and reckless breaking of rules, in which the basic rights of others or major age-appropriate norms are violated.
-These behaviors are often referred to as "antisocial behaviors", and is often seen as the precursor to antisocial personality disorder; however, the latter, by definition, cannot be diagnosed until the individual is 18 years old.
+Conduct disorder (CD) is a mental disorder diagnosed in childhood or adolescence that is characterized by a repetitive and persistent pattern of antisocial behavior involving the violation of the basic rights of others or major age-appropriate norms.
+These behaviors may include theft, lying, physical violence, destruction, and rule-breaking.
+Conduct disorder is often seen as the precursor to antisocial personality disorder; however, the latter, by definition, cannot be diagnosed until the individual is 18 years old.
 Conduct disorder may result from parental rejection and neglect and in such cases can be treated with family therapy, as well as behavioral modifications and pharmacotherapy.
 It may also be caused by environmental lead exposure.
 Conduct disorder is estimated to affect 51.1 million people globally As of 2013.

 Signs and symptoms

 One of the symptoms of conduct disorder is a lower level of fear.
 Research performed on the impact of toddlers exposed to fear and distress shows that negative emotionality (fear) predicts toddlers' empathy-related response to distress.
 The findings support that if a caregiver is able to respond to infant cues, the toddler has a better ability to respond to fear and distress.
 If a child does not learn how to handle fear or distress the child will be more likely to lash out at other children.
 If the caregiver is able to provide therapeutic intervention teaching children at risk better empathy skills, the child will have a lower incident level of conduct disorder.

 The condition is also linked to a rise in violent and antisocial behaviour; examples may range from pushing, hitting and biting when the child is young, progressing towards beating and inflicted cruelty as the child becomes older.
 Additionally, self-harm has been observed in children with conduct disorder (CD).
 A predisposition towards impulsivity and lowered emotional intelligence have been cited as contributing factors to this phenomenon.
 However, in order to determine direct causal links further studies must be conducted.

 Conduct disorder can present with limited prosocial emotions, lack of remorse or guilt, lack of empathy, lack of concern for performance, and shallow or deficient affect.
-Symptoms vary by individual, but the four main groups of symptoms are described below.
+Symptoms vary by individual, but the four main groups of symptoms according to the DSM-V are described below.